Like the springtime, the fall season is a great time to pay a little extra attention to your home’s maintenance needs.

 Ensure your window and door weatherstripping is intact and providing an effective seal.
 Door sweeps on your exterior entry doors will also help.

 Use caulking to seal up larger gaps and cracks around window and door frames, as well as your home’s exterior and interior foundation.
 Don’t forget to check areas where any wires and pipes enter your home.

 To pinpoint areas of your house that you may not be aware are hurting your home’s energy efficiency, consider getting a home energy audit.
-A professional’s assessment of your home may be well worth their cost.
+A professional’s assessment of your home can alert you to problem areas that need attention.

 2. Boost your garage’s energy efficiency

 An attached garage that’s been neglected can be another reason a home’s energy efficiency is poor.

 Take the time to make sure all gaps and cracks on the wall that connects your garage to the rest of your home are properly sealed.
 Along with saving energy, you’ll also make your home safer by getting rid of potential entry points for carbon monoxide from your vehicles.

 If your garage lacks wall and ceiling insulation, adding some can be a big boost to your home’s energy efficiency.
 This includes using garage doors that have insulation, which also provides sounds insulation.
 Garage door sweeps are another way to provide an airtight door seal.